bkincart/unit-testing-javascript/unit-testing-javascript.md

 - Our tests pass!
 - We're still tripling the number, but in a different way
 - The "black box" still works as expected

+Our tests allow us to be confident that updates and refactors work.

+---

+## Guiding Practices

+- Unit test primarily only objects and functions
+- Focus on public interfaces
+- Keep tests laser specific

 ---